Luzifix/SHInject/README.md

 ## About
 SHInject is a Memory Editing Library for World of Warcraft 3.3.5:12340.
-I want to make Memory Editing for World of Warcraft simpler.
+I want to make with my library the Memory Editing for World of Warcraft simpler.

 ## Functions
 #### GameConsole